Patel Podiatry

-Toes may point inward because of conditions like metatarsus adductus, tibial torsion, and femoral anteversion.
-Metatarsus adductus is a curve in the middle of the foot, which can range from flexibility issues to rigid deformities.
-Tibial torsion refers to a natural twist in the lower leg bones, which in turn rotates the foot inward.
-Femoral anteversion is excessive rotation in the hip bones that twists the legs inward and is most apparent around school age.
+Several underlying conditions can cause in-toeing, including metatarsus adductus, tibial torsion, and femoral anteversion.
+Metatarsus adductus is a curve in the middle of the foot that can range from flexible to rigid deformities.
+Tibial torsion occurs when there is a natural twist in the lower leg bones, causing the feet to turn inward.

 Growing Out of Gait Problems